petru/cakewalk/docs/getting_started.md

 which plugins will be loaded and no obscure, "fancy" names.
 Plugins will be plugins and not "leaves".

-This, however, does not mean that Cinch requires you to be familiar with the internals of the IRC protocol.
+This, however, does not mean that Cakewalk requires you to be familiar with the internals of the IRC protocol.
 Quite the opposite: A very high-level abstraction is provided, allowing things such as

-    Channel("#cinch").users.each do |user, modes|
+    Channel("#cakewalk").users.each do |user, modes|
       user.send "I am watching you!"
     end